remy/remysharp.com/public/drafts/using-travis-with-private-npm-deps.md

   - echo "//registry.npmjs.org/:_authToken=\${NPM_TOKEN}" > .npmrc
 ```

 Note that the escaped `\$` is important.
-This means will ensure that your private npm token is not echoed out in your Travis logs.
+This will ensure that your private npm token is not echoed out in your Travis logs.
 That's it.
 With this method, you're ready.

-I personally like this method because it keeps the `.npmrc` file out of my git repo and means I don't have to remember to fiddle with my shell environment variables as we'll see next.
+I personally like this method because it keeps the `.npmrc` file out of my git repo and it means I don't have to remember to fiddle with my shell environment variables as we'll see next.

 ### File based